Zita Met 50mg/500mg Tablet

 How Does It Work?

-- Sitagliptin works by increasing insulin production by the body after a meal and decreasing sugar production by the body.
+- Sitagliptin works by increasing insulin secretion after meals and decreasing hepatic glucose production.

-- Metformin works by restoring the natural response of the body to insulin and decreasing sugar production by the body.
+- Metformin works by restoring the body's natural response to insulin and decreasing glucose production.

 Interactions